© 2023 MJH Life Sciences™ , Cannabis Science and Technology . All rights reserved.

 We have had some really interesting conversations about one of the downfalls of certain psychedelic drugs can be the digestive issues.
 A lot of times if people are trying psilocybin, for instance, sometimes the way their body metabolizes it, they can tend to have upset stomachs and issues with that.
 What are your thoughts on this topic?

-Then when you start to put it in products, it doesn’t taste like mushroom because a lot of people don’t like that.
+Then when you start to put it in products, it doesn’t taste like mushroom because a lot of people don’t like the flavor.
 I personally like the taste, but a whole lot of people don’t.
 So, we’re solving some problems (perceived problems) with it and increasing efficacy.
 It’s been really exciting and it’s ongoing.
 But right now, what we’ve come up with is pretty good.
 It’s pretty exciting.

 Well, that’s so important because just like cannabis, even now, there’s a lot of products in the market that are not regulated and a lot of people that are extracting, however they’re doing it, putting it into chocolate bars, putting it into candy or whatever the case may be.
 So really having that science behind the extraction process and trying to get into a more regulated place with that is really a good place to be.
 Is your role at Eden Labs in the psychedelic science space centered around processing and extraction, just like in cannabis then?